FuelLabs/wgpu-sigops/README.md

 ## Things to do

-- Modify the secp256k1 and secp256r1 signature recovery shaders write the recovered public key, in affine form, to the result buffer as bytes
 - Modify the ed25519 signature verification shader to output a 1 or 0 depending on whether the signature is valid or not.